gandallab/devBrain_xQTL/README.md

 ### Genotype (`working/geno/`)
 ***Please note some TOPMED variants are not mapped to rsID.
 They are still in hg38 coordinates as ID (chr:pos).
 Their coordinates are hg19 in the final genotype file.***
+- AMR, AFR genotype plink files used for FUSION

 ### Covariates (`working/covariates/`)

 ### cis-eQTL (`output/cis_eQTL_nominal_permutation_conditional_finemapping/`)